 Thus, using current guideline based approaches, the overall prevalence of CKD in any given community is notably influenced by the age distribution of the population and by the specific eGFR equation used.
 Values for CKD prevalence vary from 16% to over 90% among individuals >70 years of age; further work is required to resolve the discrepancies in estimates of CKD prevalence among the elderly based on measured plasma iohexol clearance and eGFR calculations.
 Age-sensitive alterations in the thresholds to define CKD according to eGFR values, such as reducing the threshold to <45ml/min for subjects over age 65 years, been suggested as a way to deal with these issues82,83; however, this approach have proven to be highly controversial84 and possibly difficult to implement.

-By contrast, systematic underestimation of CKD can occur in analyses of younger age groups, when a single eGFR threshold of <60 ml/min/1.73 m² is used as the sole criterion for CKD 66,85.
+By contrast, systematic underestimation of CKD can also occur in analyses of younger age groups, when a single eGFR threshold of <60 ml/min/1.73 m² is used as the sole criterion for CKD 66,85.
 Quantitatively, however, young populations are much less likely to have CKD than older populations, and thus misclassification of CKD in individuals <40 years of age is likely to contribute minimally to overall errors in determining CKD prevalence.
 According to population-based surveys the prevalence of CKD in the USA has increased ~2% per year in the periods between 1988–1994 and 2005–2010.
 This reported increase was only identified using certain eGFR equations and occurred predominantly among individuals >65 years of age, notably in the absence of any increase in the prevalence of albuminuria86.
 A 2016 study, however, showed that the population prevalence of CKD using eGFR values in the USA has remained fairly constant since 200487.
 Due to issues concerning the definitions of CKD in the elderly employing eGFR values, as discussed above, one should view reports showing an increase in CKD prevalence in populations experiencing rapid aging demographics with some degree of caution.